 30. Rashima Bhatia

-Managing director of group of restaurants that she owns along with her husband, Vineet Bhatia, Rashima Bhatia is a great support behind her husband, who is superfluous chef in UK.
-The husband-wife duo are well known as smart restaurateurs, who have established themselves in the hospitality industry.
+Managing director of a group of restaurants that she owns along with her husband, Vineet Bhatia, Rashima Bhatia is a great support behind her husband, who is a superfluous chef in the UK.
+The husband-wife duo is well known as smart restaurateurs, who have established themselves in the hospitality industry.

 31. Vimi Singh